JotaV3/JotaV3/README.md

 **`Game Developer`**

-Me chamo João Victor Matos de Oliveira, tenho 20 anos e sou natural de Belo Horizonte.
+Hi there! 👋 I’m João Victor Matos de Oliveira, a Computer Science student passionate about game development.
+Currently working with Unity, with previous experience in Unreal Engine.
+I have programmed in C, C#, and Java, and I’m always eager to learn and improve as a developer.

 ---